appwrite/appwrite/docs/tutorials/add-runtime.md

 Once you have done this and saved it, it is finally time to move onto one of the final steps.

 ### 5.4 Running the tests.
 Running the tests is easy, simply run `docker-compose up` in the root of the `php-runtimes` folder.
-This will launch a docker container with the test script and start running going through all the runtimes making sure to test them thoroughly.
+This will launch a Docker container with the test script and start running through all the runtimes making sure to test them thoroughly.

 If all tests pass then congratulations!
 You can now go ahead and file a PR against the `php-runtimes` repo, make sure your ready to respond to any feedback which can arise during our code review.